Most Obamacare enrollees could pay less for policies next year

-While it's true that premiums for the popular silver Obamacare plan will shoot higher for 2018, most enrollees will actually end up paying less for coverage next year.
+While it's true that premiums for the popular silver Obamacare plan could shoot higher for 2018, most enrollees could actually end up paying less for coverage next year.

 In fact, more consumers will be able to snag policies that will cost them nothing each month.